ha-lins/MAML-DST/README.md

 ## Recallable meta-learning for Dialogue State Tracking

-This repo is a fork of [TRADE](https://github.com/jasonwu0731/trade-dst) and [DND-LSTM](https://github.com/qihongl/dnd-lstm), including Recallable meta-learning for Dialogue State Tracking (RM-DST) and multi-task learning (MTL-DST).
+This repo implements the model-agnostic meta-learning (MAML) for dialogue state tracking (DST).
+It achieves better performance than [TRADE](https://github.com/jasonwu0731/trade-dst) in the few-shot setting.
+It also implements the multi-task learning (MTL-DST) as the baseline.
 This code has been written using PyTorch >= 1.0.

 <p align="center">
 <img src="plot/Fig1.png" width="50%" height="50%" />